swannodette/swannodette.github.com/_posts/2013-08-17-comparative.md

                     (recur nil focused))))
 ```

-There's a little bit of complication above around `:selection-state`
+There's a little bit of complication above around `:selection-state`,
 this is to support tab for selection, we'll explain this later.
 We
 need to cancel any pending throttle event via `:query-ctrl` as
 otherwise the menu might appear after a selection is made if the user is